paxswill/r-u-still-there/ReadMe.md

 ## FAQ
 #### Why is the CPU usage is really high?
 Drawing the text of the temperatures is fairly CPU intensive at the moment.
-If you can disable that (by commenting out the `units` value in the config file), CPU usage will go down.
+If you can disable that (by commenting out the `render.units` value in the config file), CPU usage will go down.
 Another option is to limit the frame rate of the video stream with the `frame_rate_limit` setting.
+And finally, nudging the `render.grid_size` setting lower can help a little bit.

 Rendering the video stream is the most "expensive" part of r-u-still-there at the moment as it's all being done on the CPU.
 If there is no client